HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

 This year we have access to the [CrUX "rank"](https://developers.google.com/web/updates/2021/03/crux-rank-magnitude) for each website—that is a popularity assignment for each site (e.g. top 1,000 most used site, top 10,000 most used site...etc.).
-Slicing the data by that shows that there is a slight decrease in third-party usage for the less popular websites but it never dips below 93.28%, again reiterating that pretty much all websites love to include at least one third party.
+Slicing the data by that shows that there is a slight decrease in third-party usage for the less popular websites, but it never dips below 93.28%, again reiterating that pretty much all websites love to include at least one third party.

 However, what does change is the number of third parties used by website: